 We begin with a few arenas where privacy issues were immediately brought to the forefront.
 First, a key part of E-Elves was to assist users in locating other users to facilitate collaborative activities, e.g. knowing that a user is in his/her office would help determine if it is worth walking down to that user's office to engage in discussions.
-This was especially relevant in our domain since the Information Sciences Institute and main USC campus are across town from each other.
-Unfortunately, making a user's GPS location available to other project members at all times, even if GPS capabilities were switched off at home, was a very significant invasion of privacy.
+This was especially relevant in our domain since ISI and main USC campus are across town from each other.
+Unfortunately, making a user's GPS location available to other project members at all times, even if GPS capabilities were switched off outside work hours, was a very significant invasion of privacy.
 This led to a too transparent tracking of people's locations.
-For instance, it was possible to see that a user was delayed for a meeting not because he was stuck in traffic as he suggested but rather because he was eating breakfast at a small cafe.
+For instance, when user Tambe had an early morning 8:30 AM meeting, and he was delayed, he blamed it on the LA freeway traffic.
+However, one of the meeting attendees had access to Tambe's GPS data.
+So he could remark that the delay in this meeting was not because of traffic as was suggested but rather because Tambe was eating breakfast at a small cafe next to ISI.

 Second, even when such obviously intrusive location monitoring was switched off and the E-Elves only indicated whether or not a user was in his/her office, privacy loss still occurred.
-For instance, one user wished to work uninterrupted to finish up a proposal.
-To simulate being away, he switched off the lights, locked the door and did not respond to knocks or phone calls.
-To his surprise, a colleague sent him an email, saying that he knew he was in the office because his elf was still transmitting the fact that he was in his office to others.
+For instance, one standard technique for Tambe to avoid getting interrupted was to hide in the office and and simulate being away.
+For finishing up a particularly important proposal, he simulated being away by switching off office lights, locking the door and not responding to knocks on the door or phone calls from colleagues.
+However, to his surprise, a colleague sent him an email, saying that the colleague knew Tambe was in the office because his elf was still transmitting the fact that he was in his office to others.